Research Fellowships - DEADLINE EXTENDED TO NOVEMBER 4TH, 2016

 Please see the “2017 Fellowship Timeline” below for details regarding the stipend and payment process.

 All full-time faculty, including lecturers, are eligible to apply for an Undergraduate Research Fellowship.

 Returning applicants: Faculty members whose students received fellowships in previous years are eligible to apply.
-Faculty members who are re-applying may apply to work with the same or new student(s).
-Being previously awarded a fellowship does not guarantee future fellowships and if funding is limited, priority will be given to faculty and students who have not previously been funded through this initiative.
-Applications from returning faculty will require justification for the need for the additional funding, and, if applicable, the need to work with the same student again.
+Faculty members who are re-applying may apply to work with the same student or a new student.
+Being previously awarded a fellowship does not guarantee a continued fellowship and if funding is limited, priority will be given to faculty and students who have not previously been funded through this initiative.
+Applications from returning faculty will require justification for the need for additional funding, and, if applicable, the need to work with the same student again.

 - GPA of 2.8 or above

 - Declared major in the faculty mentor’s discipline or a closely related area

 - Only one fellowship per student will be awarded.